mcahny/vps/README.md

 ## Contact

-If you have any questions regarding the repo, please contact Dahun Kim (mcahny01@gmail.com / mcahny@kaist.ac.kr) or create an issue.
+If you have any questions regarding the repo, please contact Dahun Kim (mcahny01@gmail.com) or create an issue.